totalslacker-civ6mods/Historical-Victories/README.md

 ### LEADER_T_ROOSEVELT_ROUGHRIDER
 1. Manifest Destiny : < 1900AD
-   - Discover 4 natural wonders
+   - Control 4 natural wonders
    - Kill 10 units with the American Rough Rider unit
    - Control 40% of the land area on your home continent
 2. Americana : None